castorini/pyserini/README.md

 Finally, `doc.lucene_document()` returns the underlying Lucene `Document` (i.e., a Java object).
 With that, you get direct access to the complete Lucene API for manipulating documents.

-Since each text in the MS MARCO passage corpus is a JSON object, we can read into Python and manipulate:
+Since each text in the MS MARCO passage corpus is a JSON object, we can read the document into Python and manipulate:

 ```python
 import json